Staff Enrichment Program (SEP)

 - Selected participants must have access to Zoom, as well as a computer with a camera and microphone.

 - The SEP program application includes the digital PARTICIPANT APPLICATION, (applicant’s information, 5 personal response questions and resume), and the digital SUPERVISOR RECOMMENDATION.
 Sample application and recommendation can be found on the left-hand panel.

 - Participant Application: https://www.surveymonkey.com/r/SEPapplication2021

 - All components of the application are required and must be submitted before the application will be considered complete.

 - A selection committee reviews applications and recommends selected staff for in-person interviews.
 A final cohort of approximately 30 staff is selected and notified prior to winter closure.

-Close association between participants, their supervisors and the program coordinator is maintained to ensure that individual career development plans and program activities remain consistent with the University's needs.
+Close association between participants, their supervisors and the program manager is maintained to ensure that individual career development plans and program activities remain consistent with the University's needs.
 Supervisors can expect that participants will need an average of 10-12 hours of release time each month.
-Cost is free to most department and participants, however, please contact the program coordinator if you are a department within the UCLA Health System.
+Cost is free to most departments and participants, however, please contact the program manager if you are a department within the UCLA Health System.

 Recruitment for the Staff Enrichment Program begins in the fall of each year.
 For additional information, contact Training and Development.